KempDewulf/envirosense-documentation/README.md

 Air quality data per device is cached on the app and only new data is fetched.

-## Repositories with individual documentation
+## Repositories

+Each repository is individually documented

 - Flutter App:
   - https://gitlab.ti.howest.be/ti/2024-2025/s5/ccett/projects/group-14/flutter-app
 - IoT ESP32: